snyk/parlay/README.md

 * [ecosyste.ms](https://ecosyste.ms)
 * [Snyk](https://snyk.io)

 By enrich, we mean add additional information.
-In many cases SBOMs have a minimum of information, often just the name of version of a given package.
+You put in an SBOM, and you get a richer SBOM back.
+In many cases SBOMs have a minimum of information, often just the name and version of a given package.
 By enriching that with additional information we can make better decisions about the packages we're using.

-## A quick example
+## Enriching with ecosyste.ms

 Let's take a simple SBOM of a Javascript application.
 Using `parlay` we enrich it using data from [ecosyste.ms](https://ecosyste.ms), adding information about the package license, external links, the maintainer and more.